 - 1 cup filtered water

-- 1 cup maple syrup – The maple syrup I use
+- 1 cup maple syrup – this is the maple syrup I use

 - 3/4 ounce fresh sage, chopped first, then ground in a food processor